sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Problem Solving

 **Today's Progress:** DONE!
 Finally got it.
 With help of a kind reddit user!
 I was as always, over complicating.

+### Day 54: October 16, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress:** CS50's Week 5 here we are.
+Lecture is an intro to how the internet works and web development.
+A much more familiar subject to me but still learning a lot about the back-end part of it.